-How to retrieve first name "Ana"
+How to retrieve first name "Ana"?

-How to retrieve first name "Peter"
+How to retrieve first name "Peter"?

-How to retrieve integer 23
+How to retrieve integer 23?

-How to retrieve first name "Ana"
+How to retrieve first name "Ana"?

-How to retrieve first name "Peter"
+How to retrieve first name "Peter"?

-How to retrieve integer 23
+How to retrieve integer 23?

-loopsIt returns the highest value among all the numbers in the list.
+for loopsIt returns the highest value among all the numbers in the list.

 Test cases